telerik/winforms-docs/editors/datetimepicker/how-to/tweak-increment-step.md

 # Tweak Increment Step

-The rich API of RadDateTimePicker allows you to change the increment/decrement step for each date/time part of the datetime value.
+The rich API of __RadDateTimePicker__ allows you to change the increment/decrement step for each date/time part of the datetime value.
 For example, you can allow the end-user to increment/decrement the minutes value only by 5 and not by 1 as it is by default.
 The example below demonstrates how to do this:

 ## Increasing increment/decrement step example

-Let's give a brief overview of the approach.
-When the user clicks the up/down arrow buttons or presses the arrow keys, the ValueChanged event is fired.
+When the user clicks the up/down arrow buttons or presses the arrow keys, the __ValueChanged__ event is fired.
 We need to handle this event for several reasons.
-First, we need to understand where the value of the RadDateTimePicker is increased or decreased.
-To do so, we have initially set a variable equal to the initial value of RadDateTimePicker which we compare to the changed value of RadDateTimePicker.
-Second, we use ValueChanged event to additionally modify the changed value of RadDateTimePicker in the appropriate direction (up or down).
-Since we are changing a value in ValueChanged event, we need to set and reset a boolean flag, thus avoiding StackOverflowException.
+First, we need to understand if the value of the __RadDateTimePicker__ is increased or decreased.
+Second, we use __ValueChanged__ event to additionally modify the changed value of RadDateTimePicker in the appropriate direction (up or down).
+Since we are changing a value in __ValueChanged__ event, we need to set and reset a boolean flag, this is necessary because setting the value in the code will trigger the event as well.

-As a prerequisite for the example, RadDateTimePicker should of course show minutes and to demonstrate the full power of the example, we also may want to show up/down arrow buttons instead of a dropdown button.
-To these customizations, we need to set the following code lines:
+As a prerequisite for the example, __RadDateTimePicker__ should of course show minutes and to demonstrate the full power of the example, we also may want to show up/down arrow buttons instead of a dropdown button.
+To these customizations, we need to add the following code:

 {{source=..\SamplesCS\Editors\DateTimePicker1.cs region=prerequisite}}
 {{source=..\SamplesVB\Editors\DateTimePicker1.vb region=prerequisite}}